speeedev/slang_example/README.md

 - `lib/main.dart`: The entry point of the application, which includes localization setup and the main navigation structure.
 - `lib/views/login_view.dart`: The login screen, where users can input their credentials and navigate to the home screen.
 - `lib/views/home_view.dart`: The home screen, displaying a welcome message and a dropdown for language selection.
+- `assets/i18n/`: Contains the JSON files.
-- `lib/i18n/`: Contains the JSON files and generated Dart files for localization.
+- `lib/i18n/`: Contains generated Dart files for localization.

 **Localization Process**

-1. Define Localization Files
+### 1. Define Localization Files
-Create JSON files for each supported language in the lib/i18n directory.
+Create JSON files for each supported language in the assets/i18n directory.
 For example:

 - `strings.i18n.json` (default locale: English)
 - `strings_tr.i18n.json` (Turkish translations)